And Like That... He's Gone.

 A young Canadian creates Bitcoin and enlists the help of some older cryptography and cypher experts to help bolster and expand upon it.
 And lend credibility to the effort, creating a movement.
 In the early days, when the stakes are low, Todd slips up in a few ways.
 Ultimately, as a show of solidarity for the movement, the access to the original coins is destroyed, though the coins themselves are not burned.
 There's a general agreement that it doesn't matter who Satoshi is or was, all that matters is Bitcoin itself.

-Related to that, and what all of those involved probably realize by now: anyone who is proven to be Nakamoto will just disappoint the masses because part of the entire appeal is the mystery and the endless possibilities of the mind and that it ultimately doesn't matter.
-Rightly or wrongly, it will matter when Nakamoto is unmasked.
-It's all far more powerful/interesting as a conspiracy, even if there really is a conspiracy.
+Related to that, and what all of those involved probably realize by now: anyone who is proven to be Nakamoto will just disappoint the zealots and even the masses because part of the entire appeal is the mystery and the endless possibilities of the mind.
+And ultimately, it shouldn’t matter anyway — *who* is not the point — is the clear message.
+But rightly or wrongly, it will matter when Nakamoto is unmasked.
+And it will deflate the entire movement, even if it’s now too big to completely fail.
+It's just all far more powerful/interesting as a conspiracy, even if there really is a conspiracy.
 Albeit a sort of mundane one, as most things are.

 So even the strongest case for/against someone will be dismissed.
 The marching orders are: obfuscate, confuse, just never admit anything.
 That notion points to the best part of the doc in my eyes.
 From The Washington Post's story: